Birthplace of Niagara

 Father Louis Hennepin, who was accompanying the French explorer Sieur LaSalle, landed in Lewiston in December 6, 1678.
 LaSalle was searching for the Mississippi River.
 The next day, the Senecas escorted Fr.
-Hennepin to see Niagara Falls, which made such an impression on the priest that we wrote a glowing report.
+Hennepin to see Niagara Falls, which made such an impression on the priest that he wrote a glowing report.
 He was the first European to write about seeing the Falls.
 (When Fr.
 Hennepin saw the Falls he witnessed twice the water going over the falls as is seen today.
 In the past decades, half of the natural flow water has been diverted to hydroelectric power plants in both Canada and the United States.)

 Later, the explorers built a small chapel and a fortified cabin in which to store their supplies, much of which was used to construct the first ship on the Great Lakes, The Griffon, which was built and launched on the Niagara River above the falls.

 Because Niagara Falls created an insurmountable obstacle for shipping good and materials by water, a transportation route or detour around the Falls had to be created.
-The land route around the Falls was called the portage, and Lewiston was the major drop off point for shipped goods and materials that were transported on the portage.
+The land route around the Falls was called the “portage,” and Lewiston was the major drop off point for shipped goods and materials that were transported on the portage.

 The French held the land and maintained the trading post and employed the Indians to transport goods from Lewiston to the upper Niagara River at a place upstream from the falls where the river was again safely navigable.
 Back in those days Lewiston was called “the carrying place.”
 As trade increased, fur pelts came from the west in great quantities and from the east came the supplies for the military posts and trading stations.
 The Trading Post and the portage, which provided a bypass around Niagara Falls for goods to be transported, opened up commerce on the Great Lakes for the first time.